I am a born-again Christian delighting in and claiming God’s promises!

-But it was a big enough part that I chose to attend a Christian college–what is now Ohio Valley University, in Parkersburg, WV.
-I loved the feel of the small campus, Christian leaders, daily chapel and Bible classes.
-In my junior year, I transferred to a sister college, now Oklahoma Christian University.
+But it was a big enough part that I chose to study in a Christian environment–Ohio Valley University.
+In my junior year, I transferred to a sister college, Oklahoma Christian University.
 There I found my calling, to teach English as a Foreign Language (TEFL).
 My plan was to support myself as a teacher so I could enter the mission field.

-After three years of living abroad, I came back to the United States.
-Since I was between teaching jobs, I took the opportunity to run to the eye doctor.
+After three years of living abroad, I came back to the United States and went to the eye doctor.
 My intention was to get a stronger prescription for my glasses.
 Instead, I learned I had an incurable hereditary vision disorder called Retinitis Pigmentosa and was told I would go blind.
-I had to choose whether to change my career goals and stay in the United States or trust God wherever I found work abroad.
-After an intense few weeks of crying out to God, I chose the latter.
-My faith had begun to deepen.
+After an intense communication with God, my faith began to deepen and I chose to continue to teach abroad.

-God blessed that trust for several years.
+God blessed me for several years.
 My teaching career took me to Colombia, Costa Rica, Indonesia, Japan, Egypt, Taiwan and the United Arab Emirates.
 I was thrilled to live and travel in such diverse cultures, to learn new languages and also share God’s word.

-I taught in private schools, language institutes, colleges and military language programs.
-At the same time I worked with churches in the area.
-In Egypt, I was the only westerner in a congregation of Sudanese refugees.
-I cherished the variety of people I worshiped with around the world and the churches that help me grow.
-Even so, I still needed to mature in my faith.
+I taught in private schools, language institutes, colleges and military language programs and worked with churches in the area.
+I cherished the variety of people I worshiped with around the world and the churches that helped me grow.

-My vision loss makes it necessary to use a white cane.
-Since 2006, I started noticing difficulty in my hearing.
-In 2009, I learned I had Usher Syndrome, the leading cause of deaf blindness in the world.
-I wear digital hearing aids to help me hear better.
-Coping with hearing loss is very challenging but God remains faithful.
+After the loss of twins and an unsuccessful marriage, I clung even more to God’s word.
+In 2006, I noticed difficulty in my hearing.
+In 2009, in addition to learning how to use a white cane, I discovered I had Usher Syndrome, the leading cause of deaf blindness in the world.
+Coping with hearing loss is challenging but God remains faithful.
 As I lose more physical vision, God heightens my spiritual vision.
 He ministers to me all the time.